kumarlakshman/virtlet/README.md

 --> kubectl create -f cluster.yaml (please refer to cluster.yaml from this repo for needed changes.)

---> kubectl create -f toolbox.yaml <-- This will bring up the toolbox pod with all needed ceph clients for connecting to ceph
+--> kubectl create -f toolbox.yaml <-- This will bring up the toolbox pod with all needed ceph clients for connecting to ceph cluster.

-                                       cluster.
+--> kubectl -n rook-ceph exec -it $(kubectl -n rook-ceph get pod -l "app=rook-ceph-tools" -o jsonpath='{.items[0].metadata.name}') bash <-- for connecting to the tools pod